GavWaite/C-and-OpenGL-RayTracing-implementation/readme.md

-READ_ME
+# C and Open-GL Ray Tracing Implementation

+The University of Edinburgh

-Computer Graphics
+**Originally Coursework** : Computer Graphics
-Assignment 2

-Gavin Waite - s1208506
+**Author** : Gavin Waite

-#0 CONTENTS
+Winter 2016

+**Grade received**: A

+Confirmed to be working on macOS as of 2020-01-15

+# Description

+This project was the second coursework for the Computer Graphics class in my 4th year at The University of Edinburgh.
+The original requirements and brief are found at `Documentation/CW2_readme.pdf`.

+The task was to implement, using C++, an OpenGL raytracing algorithm with shadows, Phong illumination and reflections.
+Scenes could then be produced by defining 3D shapes and their material properties.

+I produced 5 scenes for examples and screenshots of this output is given in the below README.

+# README
 1 - How to compile

 2 - Features

 3 - Control panel and parameters of interest

 4 - Screenshots (in Documentation/Screenshots)

 5 - Log of implementation

-#1 How to compile:
+## 1. How to compile:

-Navigate to directory ~/cw2_handout
+***IMPORTANT*** : First go to the makefile and select the correct value of libs depending on your platform.
+Tested on macOS and the university Linux machines.
+In root directory of project

 > make run

+You should see the first example scene of a green ball, triangular mirror and colored walls.

-// See #3 for details on how to change the scene
+See # 3 for details on how to change the scene

-#2 Features
+## 2. Features

 - OpenGL RayCasting implementation
 - Supported object primitives: Sphere, Plane, Triangle